PeakockCode/customer_analysis_twentytems/README.md

 ### Data Source:

-- Customer journey data (website visits and purchase information)
+- Customer Journey Data: Website visits and purchase information collected by the online shop.
-- Customer Reviews Data: Feedback collected from various platforms, essential for sentiment analysis.
+- Customer Reviews Data: Feedback collected from various platforms by the online shop.
-- Engagement data (Metrics related to customer interactions with marketing content, including clicks and likes)
+- Engagement data: Metrics related to customer interactions with marketing content, including clicks and likes collected by the online shop.

 ### Project Steps:

 **1. Data Acquisition:**
   - Data is collected from various sources on the online shop's website, including customer reviews or marketing tools such as Google Analytics (engagement rate).
-    Source data can be found in the source_data folder.
+  - Source data can be found in the source_data folder:
       - File Path: assets/source_data

 **2. Data Exploration with Excel:**